-The report included some of the changes announced as a result of Covid-19 and the support provided to businesses in the form of relief.
+The report included some of the changes announced as a result of the Governments financial support provided to businesses in the form of business rates relief.
 The report also focused on the financial impact of recent appeals and reductions to rateable values.